 Once they’re all above ground, brush the heavy dirt off the bulbs, along with any dead materials, which may cause the bulb to rot in storage.
 Some folks like to gently rinse the bulbs, but I’m reluctant to introduce water at this point, so I just brush them off.
 (I use a clean paintbrush.)

-Whether or not you rinse them, be sure to let them dry well before storing.
+When storing bulbs for winter, be sure to let them dry well before placing them in storage (whether or not you’ve rinsed them).
 One good option is to place them out of direct sun and wind on a screen for a couple of days.
 Don’t let them freeze!

 Cut off the stems and leaves.
 Some experts recommend treating the bulbs with a fungicide at this point, though I’ve never found this necessary.